jtatum/Encyclopedia/README.txt

 * Anyone can edit
   Authentication for updating factoids is disabled.
+* ignorePrefix config option
+  Old-timey robots would just pick up factoids from thin air and respond when they found a match.
+Replicate this behavior with this channel-specific setting.

 This plugin used to have package lookup, this was mooved to the PackageInfo plugin.